 A grant given by a private person is seen as taxable income when the amount, combined with the grants given by public entities or the Nordic Council, student grants and other grants, exceeds the annual amount of the artist grant given by the state.
-In 2021, the artist grant is EUR23,668.35.
+In 2022, the artist grant is EUR24,761.09, and, in 2023, it is EUR25,547.52.